Kering and the European Heritage Days

 A jewel of heritage

-Constructed as a hospital for the poor in 1634, l’Hospice des Incurables (the Hospital for the Incurables) was renamed the Laennec Hospital in 1878.
+Constructed as a hospital for the poor in 1634, l’hospice des Incurables (the Hospital for the Incurables) was renamed the Laennec Hospital in 1878.
 In 2000, the French government sold off the entire site.
 And so began a large-scale restoration and renovation project, led by the chief architect for France’s historical monuments and actively supported by Kering.
 The site was earmarked as the future head office of the Group, as well as that of the House Balenciaga.
 Nearly 10 years of study and six years of renovations were required to recapture the landmark’s historic form.
 From the day Kering moved into its new head office in 2016, its intention was for this historic property to be made accessible to the public.
 Every year since, 40, rue de Sèvres, has been listed in the Heritage Days program in an effort to raise awareness among visitors of all generations about the importance of preserving and valuing heritage.

 In a show of gratitude to frontline workers who have now spent many months tackling the Covid-19 pandemic, the Group is planning an exclusive tour of the premises for hospital and healthcare workers.
 The evening event, which is organized in collaboration with healthcare institutions, will take place on Saturday, September 19 from 7.00-9.00pm by reservation only.